-Based on the recommendation of the Nominating and Corporate Governance Committee, the Board of Directors has unanimously nominated each of Ms. Chan, and Messrs.
-Fludder and Tufano for election as Class I directors of EnerSys.
-Mr. Tufano currently serves as a director of EnerSys, and each of Ms. Chan and Messrs.
-Fludder and Tufano has consented to being named in this Proxy Statement and to serve, if elected.
-Each of the directors elected at the Annual Meeting will hold office until the 2023 annual meeting of stockholders or until the earlier of their resignation or their successors are duly elected and qualified.
+Based on the recommendation of the Nominating and Corporate Governance Committee, the Board of Directors has unanimously nominated each of Mr. Chung, Mr. Katsaros and General Magnus for election as Class II directors of EnerSys.
+Each director nominee currently serves as a director of EnerSys, and each has consented to being named in this Proxy Statement and to serve, if elected.
+Each of the directors elected at the Annual Meeting will hold office until the 2024 annual meeting of stockholders or until the earlier of their resignation or their successors are duly elected and qualified.
 If any of the nominees become unable to accept their nomination or election, the persons named in the proxy may vote for a substitute nominee selected by the Board of Directors.
-Our management, however, has no present reason to believe that any Class I nominee will be unable to serve as a director, if elected.
+Our management, however, has no present reason to believe that any Class II nominee will be unable to serve as a director, if elected.